 Safe Places to Play Grants - U.S. Soccer Foundation

 The Safe Places to Play grants are available to nonprofit organizations working to build or enhance a field space that enables children in underserved communities to stay active, healthy, and safe.
 The Safe Places to Play Grants provide funding in four categories for indoor and outdoor field projects: synthetic turf, lighting, irrigation, and sport court.
 Applicants must own or have a minimum 10-year land lease or land use agreement for the land where the existing field is located or will be built.
 Applicants must have written authorization from the community if lighting will be used on the project.
 A 50 percent match is required.
-The application deadline is Oct.
-7, 2016.
+Application period is closed.

 Baseball Tomorrow Fund